mwaltersbmc/helix-tools/hitt/README.md

 JENKINS_PORT=8080
 ```

-Finally, there is a section for the command line tools which the script uses.
+Finally, there is a section for the command line tools that the script uses.
 It is assumed that these are installed and available in directories that are included in the PATH environment variable of the user running the script.
 HITT will check that these tools are present and report any that can't be found.
-Missing tools must be installed, or the full path to their location set if they are not on the PATH.
+Missing tools must be installed, or the full path to their location set, if they are not in the PATH.

 **Running HITT**